-- A. The Zoning Administrator shall have the authority to grant minor administrative variances from certain provisions of this UDC, where he or she determines that the following apply, except as provided in subsection (C): - 1.
-The strict application of the requirements of this UDC would cause undue and unnecessary hardship to the property owner; - The intent and continued integrity of this UDC can be achieved with equal performance and protection of public interests through grant of the administrative variance; and - 3.
+- A. The Zoning Administrator shall have the authority to grant minor administrative variances from certain provisions of this UDC, where he or she determines that the following apply, except as provided in subsection (C): - The strict application of the requirements of this UDC would cause undue and unnecessary hardship to the property owner; - The intent and continued integrity of this UDC can be achieved with equal performance and protection of public interests through grant of the administrative variance; and - 3.
 The variance review criteria of Sec.
-3-17B.4 have been considered. - B. All applications for administrative variances shall be submitted to the Zoning Administrator on forms provided by the City.
+3-17B.4 have been considered. - All applications for administrative variances shall be submitted to the Zoning Administrator on forms provided by the City.

 The authority to grant such administrative variances shall be limited to variances from the following requirements and only to the degree specified:

 - Side yard.
-Maximum of 3 feet reduction allowed by administrative variance, except as provided in Subsection (C). - 2.
-Rear yard.
-Maximum of 5 feet reduction allowed by administrative variance, except as provided in Subsection (C). - 3.
-Facade setback.
+Maximum of 3 feet reduction allowed by administrative variance except as provided in Subsection (C). - Rear yard.
+Maximum of 5 feet reduction allowed by administrative variance, except as provided in Subsection (C). - Facade setback.
 Maximum of 5 feet reduction allowed by administrative variance, except as provided in Subsection (C), or to a setback consistent with the dominant setback of the block.
-Maximum of 5 feet increase allowed by administrative variance to allow for expanded pedestrian amenities. - 4.
-Building height.
-Maximum of 5 feet increase allowed by administrative variance. - 5.
-Ground floor floor-to-floor height.
-Maximum of 2 foot decrease allowed by administrative variance. - 6.
-Required civic space.
-Maximum of 10 percent reduction allowed by administrative variance of the total area of civic space provided. - 7.
-Block size.
-Maximum of 10 percent reduction allowed by administrative variance. - C. Within any area covered by a subdivision plat approved before January 1, 2007, setbacks may be reduced up to ten feet by administrative variance. - D. Appeals of an administrative variance decision shall follow the procedure of Sec.
-3-19.
+Maximum of 5 feet increase allowed by administrative variance to allow for expanded pedestrian amenities. - Building height.
+Maximum of 5 feet increase allowed by administrative variance. - Ground floor floor-to-floor height.
+Maximum of 2 foot decrease allowed by administrative variance. - Required civic space.
+Maximum of 10 percent reduction allowed by administrative variance of the total area of civic space provided. - Block size.
+Maximum of 10 percent reduction allowed by administrative variance. - C. Within a Legacy district, administrative variances for setbacks may be approved up to ten feet.
+Lot size in farmette subdivisions.